 - Efficient and effective programs, services, and administrative systems

-- Two Pathways consultants will meet with your team lead to learn about your organization and set the stage for the consultation.
+- Two Pathways consultants meet with your team to learn about your organization and set the stage for the consultation.

-- Finally, the consultants will develop recommendations to help you address your chosen priorities.
+- Finally, the consultants develop customized recommendations tailored to your chosen priorities.

-To learn more about Pathways or see how your organization can take advantage of this free service, (thanks to the Satterberg Foundation), contact Jan Burrell, Volunteer Initiatives Program Manager.
+To learn more about Pathways, contact Jan Burrell, Volunteer Initiatives Program Manager.

 Learn More about the Five Elements